 The two biggest challenges Singaporeans face when trying to decide which trips deserve their precious leave days are: 1) minimising costs and 2) finding new destinations, since they’ve already been everywhere (London and Paris?
 Yawn!
 Let’s try Croatia or Iceland instead).

 Here’s are ten affordable destinations to pepper your year with, ones you might not already have been to.
 There’s something for short, 3- or 4-day weekends, as well as that longer end-of-year trip.
+Just make sure that you are maximizing the miles you earn by paying for things like your rent, insurance premiums and school fees with a service like CardUp.
+That way, your trip will certainly be much more affordable.

 Many Singaporeans’ first trip to Africa takes them to South Africa, where they then go on costly safari tours.
 Morocco is a much cheaper and vastly different introduction to the African continent, and also a travel destination that offers great value for money.
 Marrakech is magnificent thanks to its souks and fantasy-like architecture, but tear yourself away for a few days to visit Chefchaouen, the “blue city”m and the ancient city of Fez.